raspberrypilearning/scratch3-record-sound/en/step_1.md

 ![The recorded sound in full, with orange circles adjusted to show only part of the sound within a blue background.
 The rest of the sound is in an orange shaded area.](images/crop-your-sound.png)

 When you are happy with your recording, click the **Save** button.
-You will be taken straight back to the **Sounds** tab and you will be able to see the sound that you just added:
+You will be taken straight back to the **Sounds** tab and you will be able to see the sound that you have just added:

 ![The Sounds tab, with recording1 showing in the list of sounds.](images/new-sound-inserted.png)